denten/denten.github.io/_includes/CV/06-talks.md

 <sup>\* Asterisk indicates talks by invitation</sup>

+"Version Control for Textual Criticism."
+What is a Book in the 21st Century?, Columbia University.
+Januray 20, 2017.
+Workshop and lecture.\*

 "Technologies of Dissent."
 The Black Sea Networks Initiative, Columbia University.
 January 20, 2017.
 Talk.\*

 "Book Piracy and Black Sea Networks."
 Digital Humanities Symposium, Yale